 Successful lactation requires the development and differentiation of the mammary glands in preparation for milk production and secretion (9, 10).
 The mammary gland is composed of several cell types including adipocytes, contractile muscles, and alveolar cells.
 Mammary adipocytes are necessary for proper gland development and structure (11, 12).
 The mammary adipocytes in close proximity to the alveolar epithelial cells are thought to provide primary lipids for milk production (13).
 Given their role in maturation, development, and function of the mammary gland, mammary adipocytes are crucial for successful lactation.

 Obese subjects have increased activity of the mechanistic target of rapamycin complex 1 (mTORC1) in the visceral fat compartment (14). mTORC1 is a critical nutrient sensor and a main regulator of protein and lipid synthesis (15, 16).
 In the presence of anabolic signals like insulin, energy abundance, and amino acid availability, mTORC1 function is upregulated via the Akt pathway (17). mTORC1 promotes lipogenesis and adipogenesis and inhibits lipolysis (15, 18).
-Hyperactivation of mTORC1 in the mammary epithelium impairs development of non-lactating mammary glands (19), but little is known about the role of adipocyte mTORC1 with respect to macronutrient synthesis during lactation (20).
+Developmental hyperactivation of mTORC1 in the mammary epithelium impairs development of non-lactating mammary glands (19), but little is known about the role of adipocyte mTORC1 with respect to macronutrient synthesis during lactation (20).
 Using a genetic adipocyte Tsc1 knockout model, we show that chronic mTORC1 activation in maternal adipocytes increases adipocyte number and volume in mammary glands, increases milk fat composition and alters milk lipid composition, reduces gene expression of immune response pathways in the mammary glands, and increases weight of lactating offspring.

 Materials and Methods